 As is the case in most jobs, trust is one of the most important factors.
 Most designers unfortunately have had some experience with someone ripping them off or wanting them to work for free at some point in their career.
 It's important to communicate your intentions and to stay respectful when giving feedback.

 Provide Clear Feedback

 When you give your feedback to a designer, be sure to make it as simple as possible.
-Offer your feedback one at the time and don’t use vague wording.
-Statements like “Make it pop” or “Make it cooler” is something designers especially dislike.
-You can include these statements in your initial design brief of course but to give these statements later often means that you’re going to get in a feedback loop where you and the designer will have to agree over something like “making it pop” and what that means.
-These vague statements often mean something different to everyone and the designer knows that, so it’s hard to translate these words into the actual design.
+Offer your feedback one point at the time and don’t use vague wording.
+Statements like “Make it pop” or “Make it cooler” are things designers especially dislike.
+You can include these statements in your initial design brief to try and give directions in terms of emotion, of course, but to give these statements later often means that you’re going to get in a feedback loop where you and the designer will have to agree over something like “making it pop” and what that means.
+These vague statements often mean something different to everyone and the designer knows that, so it’s hard to translate these words into an already finished design.

 When you have feedback, give clear directions on the elements you think need change.
 Some examples are: